Web Content Display

 SALOYA: In the same world as another.

-SAMADHI: Original balance.
+SAMADHI (SAMAADHI): Original balance.
 State in which we stay attached to Reality.
 In Sahaj Marg, the return to the original condition, which reigned in the beginning.
-Babuji split the word into sama, meaning balance, and adhi, meaning original or ancient.
+The eighth limb of Patanjali’s Yoga.

 SAMAVASTHA (SAMATVA): A balanced state.